VibhorSaxena2302/StoryTelling/README.md

 **ISRO SHORT STORY**

 The project demonstrates a short story about ISRO's history.
 The site is created using threejs + svelte (Threlte) to give off space based theme for story immersiveness.
+The models are open-sourced from sketchfab3d.

 **Running project locally**
 1. Install Node